 Discover why this career evolution is logical and dive into the myriad benefits of becoming a BSN-prepared nurse.

 1. You’ve witnessed healthcare firsthand as a CNA.

 Thanks to your tenure as a certified nursing assistant, you’ve glimpsed healthcare from a unique perspective that many students haven't.
 Consequently, you're likely equipped to discern if a bachelor's in nursing aligns with your aspirations.

-Even coming to that realization is a big step, and because of your unique position, you can move forward with confidence, knowing you’ve already found your place and that you belong in the healthcare community.
+Having that realization is a big step.
+Because of your unique position, you can move forward confidently, knowing that you belong in the healthcare community.

-If you feel that a career in nursing is right for you, don’t hesitate to look into your options.
-And if you need some help in that regard, check out our Nursing Career Guide.
-It highlights the many careers out there for nursing professionals, and it may just sway your opinion on whether or not to pursue your nursing degree.
+If a career in nursing is right for you, check out our Nursing Career Guide.
+It highlights the many careers for nursing professionals.

 If you’re ready to apply, fill out an online application.